Flat Coset Decompositions of Skew Lattices: Abstract

 \section{Abstract}

-Skew lattices are non-commutative generalizations of lattices, and the cosets represent the building blocks that skew lattices are built of.
-As by Leech's Second Decomposition Theorem any skew lattice embeds into a direct product of a left-handed skew lattice by a right-handed one, it is natural to consider the so called flat coset decompositions, i.e. decompositions of a skew lattice into right and left cosets, thus finding the smallest atoms that compose the structure.
+Skew lattices are non-commutative generalizations of lattices, and the cosets are the building blocks of skew lattices.
+Every skew lattice embeds into a direct product of a left-handed skew lattice and a right-handed skew lattice.
+It is therefore natural to consider the flat coset decompositions, i.e. decompositions of a skew lattice into right and left cosets.
+In the present paper we discuss such decompositions, their properties and the relation to the coset laws for cancellative and symmetric skew lattices.